 Shaving Against The Grain And Shaving With The Grain-Whats The Big Difference?

-On the flip side, shaving against the grain means shaving in the direction in which you feel that “scratchy” feeling, almost as if you are rubbing your hand across the back of a dog in the opposite direction of their fur.
+On the flip side, shaving against the grain means shaving in the direction you feel that “scratchy” feeling, almost as if you are rubbing your hand across the back of a dog in the opposite direction of their fur.

 Who Would Want To Try Shaving Against The Grain

 Shaving against the grain is 100% not for everyone.
 Those with sensitive skin or prone to redness should try and avoid shaving against the grain.
 The reason is that when you start shaving against the grain, the blade of your razor tugs at the hair follicles in the opposite direction of your skin.
 For some, this could cause irritation and inflammation, depending on your skin’s reaction.

 1) The Closest Shave Of Your Life

 The biggest reason individuals want to try shaving against the grain is to get a super close shave.
 Shaving against the grain can help remove any hairs on the skin, despite what direction they fall in.
 However, if you are shaving with the grain, chances are your razor is picking up on only some areas of hair that it could.

 If you want baby-smooth skin, shaving against the grain is a must!

 If done correctly, shaving against the grain can significantly speed up your grooming routine.
 The main reason is that you are not missing any patches of hair that you would otherwise need to go back in and re-shave.

 3) Reduce Razor Bumps and Irritation